anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-06.md

 <hr>

-## 6. Column Level Security in action
+## 6. Column Level Security in action -  with BQSQL from the BigQuery UI

 To showcase column level security, we set up the following: